muuvMedia/bpr-npm-audit/README.md

-# bpr-npm-audit
+# bpr-npm-package-audit

+This module is built from bpr-npm-audit and adds npm outdated to the report

 Bitbucket Pipelines added [reports](https://confluence.atlassian.com/bitbucket/code-insights-994316785.html) as a feature in pull requests.

-With this module, you can get the results of `npm audit` as a report, with *zero configuration*, using `npx`:
+With this module, you can get the results of `npm audit` & `npm outdated` as a report, with *zero configuration*, using `npx`:

 ```yaml
 pipelines: